 RIGHT: This shawl-shaped Tallit is 100% cotton.

-Four Tallitot created for four special people in Melbourne, Florida.
+Four Tallitot created for four special people near Melbourne, Florida.

 From LEFT to RIGHT